 To establish the standard of care and demonstrate how the actions of the healthcare practitioner fell short of that standard, medical specialists must testify in medical negligence cases, which can be complicated.

-Doctors are required by law and professional ethics to treat patients who seek their care.
+The law and professional ethics require doctors to treat patients seeking care.
 A doctor may, however, decline to treat a patient in particular circumstances.

 A doctor has the right to decline a patient’s care in some situations if doing so would conflict with their professional or ethical commitments.
-For instance, a physician might refuse to administer treatment if they feel it is not medically required or will put the patient’s health at excessive risk.
+For instance, a physician might refuse to administer treatment if they feel it is not medically required or will risk the patient’s health.